Skip to content

 7. Brands

 There are lots of brands available in the market that produces normal contactors.
-But safety contactor portfolio is available in companies ABB, Eaton, Rockwell, Siemens, and Schneider.
+But the safety contactor portfolio is available in companies ABB, Eaton, Rockwell, Siemens, and Schneider.

 8. Applications